Julia-Wagner/furry-friends/README.md

 ### **Header**
 To follow my mobile first approach I started by looking at tutorials on how to implement a hamburger menu without JS.
 I found a video with the according [Codepen](https://codepen.io/kevinpowell/pen/jxppmr) from Kevin Powell.
 I used the information from the video and example code in the Codepen for my navigation.

+The navigation header is sticky to improve UX.
+This way the user can easily navigate the website and click on another page from anywhere.

 Below my navigation I have a hero image on each page.
 On the homepage the hero is bigger than on the other pages.
 I added an overlay on top of the hero images to make sure that the text is readable.

+### **Footer**
+The footer includes the shelter´s opening hours, a Google Maps screenshot and links to the site´s pages.
+The Facebook and Instagram page are also linked in the Footer.
+At the bottom of the footer I have the copyright information.
+This includes the disclaimer, that the website was only made for educational purposes and that the images where taken from Unsplash.

+In order to create an MVP without JavaScript I only included a screenshot of Google Maps.
+To further improve the website after this course I would use the [Google Maps API](https://developers.google.com/maps) to add a usable map to the footer.

 ## **Deployment**
 I followed my mentors tip and deployed my website early, after implementing the header.
 The steps to deploying a website on GitHub pages are: